General Principles

 • There is nutrition available for the patient

-• Assure the patient understands transport has been offered, and subsequently refused
+• Assure the patient understands transport has been recommended, and subsequently refused

 • Inform the patient to follow-up with their physician as soon as possible and to recontact 911 if symptoms re-occur